-Packing for any flight is never an easy time, whether it’s a week-long trip, going home for the holidays, or moving country for good.
+Packing for a flight is never an easy time, whether it’s a week-long trip, going home for the holidays, or moving to a new country.
 To try and make it easier for you, we’ve pulled together some of our best tips and tricks below.

 Make a list.
-Make a list, check it twice, and tick off your things as you pack.
-It might sound obvious, but having a physical list of absolutely everything you need to bring will ensure you don’t forget things like any medication, your favourite t-shirt, or the jar of Vegemite you promised your Aunty.
+Make a list, check it twice, and tick off each item as you pack.
+It might sound obvious, but having a physical list of absolutely everything you need to bring will ensure you don’t forget things like any medication, your favourite t-shirt, or the jar of Vegemite you promised your Aunt.

 Roll your clothes.
 While usually in the realm of information given to backpackers, rolling your clothes tightly is a great way to maximise what you can take, and conserve space.
 The beauty of this tip is that once the clothes are rolled, you can place them at the bottom and sides of your suitcase as padding, to protect any fragile items you might be bringing.

 Always put fragile items in the middle of your suitcase.
 Wrap them in jumpers, surround them with other clothes, and always put your fragiles in a plastic bag.
 This way they’ll be padded, and should the worst happen, there won’t be pieces of your favourite vase all through your suitcase.

 Do you really need to bring that?
 It’s hard deciding what you need when packing for a flight, but sometimes you have to be ruthless.
 If you’re packing up for good, ask yourself, ‘Can I get this back home?’
 If not, leave it behind.
 Donate it to charity, give it to a friend, sell it on Gumtree or your educational institution’s noticeboard, and move on.